xambaoms/lab/Network/aws-vpn-to-azurevpngw-ikev2-bgp/README.md

 ```aws cli
 aws ec2 enable-vgw-route-propagation --route-table-id $ROUTE_TABLE_ID --gateway-id $VPG_ID
 ```
-After you execute the AWS CLI to create the environment you need to check the configuration to setup an Azure connection.

 Configure the APIPA IP address space on Azure VPN Gateway to connect with AWS VPG.